Máire Ní Chathasaigh: Biography

-She features on the cover of the book Bringing It All Back Home and the June-July 2017 issue of Germany's Folk Magazin and of Comhaltas Ceoltóirí Éireann's magazine, Treoir.
-She and Chris Newman were featured on the cover, and in a article within, the April / May 2021 issue of The Living Tradition magazine.
+She features on the cover of the book Bringing It All Back Home and the June–July 2017 issue of Germany's Folk Magazin and of Comhaltas Ceoltóirí Éireann's magazine, Treoir.
+She and Chris Newman were featured on the cover, and in an article within, the April / May 2021 issue of The Living Tradition magazine.

 She is profiled in Celtic Women in Music by Mairéad Sullivan, The Rough Guide to Irish Music and a number of magazine and newspaper articles.

-A TV documentary programme about Ní Chathasaigh and her sister Nollaig (also featuring their sister Mairéad, together with Chris Newman and Nollaig's late husband Arty McGlynn) was originally broadcast on TG4 on November 29th, 2020, and re-broadcast 13 February, 2022, as part of its 'Sé mo Laoch series.
-It can currently be watched on the TG4 Player here.
+A TV documentary programme about Ní Chathasaigh and her sister Nollaig (also featuring their sister Mairéad, together with Chris Newman and Nollaig's late husband Arty McGlynn) was originally broadcast on TG4 on November 29, 2020.

-Máire has been giving masterclasses and disseminating her ideas and techniques in Ireland, the UK, Europe, North America and Australasia since the mid-1970s.
-Her arrangements have been published in two books, The Irish Harper Vols.
-I and II, and she has an honours degree in Celtic Studies from University College Cork.